 Heritage Steel clad stainless cookware and Hammer Stahl knives are their main products today.

-You can read more about Heritage Steel cookware on their website.
+You can read more about Heritage Steel cookware on their website, or continue reading this detailed Heritage Steel review.

 About Clad Stainless Steel Cookware

 Clad stainless steel cookware has stainless steel on the exterior and cooking surface, with internal layers of aluminum and/or copper.
-These different metals are fused together under great pressure--"clad"--to act as one.
+The metals are fused together under great pressure--"clad"--to act as one.

 Clad cookware gives you the stability and non-reactivity of stainless steel for the cooking surface, plus the rapid, even heat distribution of aluminum and/or copper.

-Most clad cookware has an external layer of magnetic steel to make the cookware induction compatible.
-Magnetic steel is typically used only on the outside because it is not as corrosion resistant as non-magnetic steel.
+Most clad cookware has an outer layer of magnetic steel to make the cookware induction compatible.
+Magnetic steel is used only on the exterior of pans because it is less corrosion resistant than non-magnetic steel.

 Clad stainless steel cookware can have as few as three plies--stainless-aluminum-stainless--up to 5 or even 7 plies, with internal layers of aluminum, copper, or more stainless steel.